Why Worry About the Unvaccinated?

 This is a common response from parents when it is suggested that a purposely unvaccinated child poses a threat to others.

-This explains why, during an outbreak of a vaccine preventable disease, an unvaccinated child can increase the risk of disease for everyone that may be exposed, even if the people who have been vaccinated vastly outnumber those who have not.
+This explains why, during an outbreak of a vaccine-preventable disease like measles, an unvaccinated child can increase the risk of disease for everyone that may be exposed, even if the people who have been vaccinated vastly outnumber those who have not.
 It is not uncommon for a small portion of the vaccinated population to be infected.
 However, that does not prove that vaccinations are not effective.
 To truly understand the risks, you need to know more than just the number of vaccinated vs. unvaccinated who have become infected.
-You have to appreciate the percentages that are involved.

 “In a high school of 1,000 students, none has ever had measles.
 All but 5 of the students have had two doses of measles vaccine, and so are fully immunized.
 The entire student body is exposed to measles, and every susceptible student becomes infected.
 The 5 unvaccinated students will be infected, of course.
 But of the 995 who have been vaccinated, we would expect several not to respond to the vaccine.
 The efficacy rate for two doses of measles vaccine can be higher than 99%.
 In this class, 7 students do not respond, and they, too, become infected.
 Therefore 7 of 12, or about 58%, of the cases occur in students who have been fully vaccinated.